EBZebra/docs/edge/source/guide/ShortcutCreator.md

 ## Troubleshooting

 Shortcut Utility communicates with Android devices via ADB (USB only) and with Windows Mobile/CE devices through Mobile Device Center (or ActiveSync on WinXP) over USB or Bluetooth.
-If you're seeing a message like the one below or having other communication-related issues, please refer to the Connections section of the [Enterprise Browser installation guide](../guide-setup?Connections).
+If you're seeing a message like the one below or having other communication-related issues, please **refer to the Connections section of the [Enterprise Browser installation guide](../guide-setup?Connections)**.

 ![img](images/Utilities/Shortcut_Creator_05.jpg)